 1. Does Florida Require Everyone To Be Present At The Closing Table?

 As the purchase and sale process nears its end, the parties always ask, especially the realtors, “when is the closing?” and “do i need to be at the closing table?”
-That all important time period of when the residential real estate transaction closes, where the buyer pays the purchase price and the seller transfers the keys to the home, can sometimes be a harrowing experience for the parties simply because they will be out of the state on the scheduled closing date.
+That all-important time period of when the residential real estate transaction closes, where the buyer pays the purchase price and the seller transfers the keys to the home, can sometimes be a harrowing experience for the parties simply because they will be out of the state on the scheduled closing date.

 In a mail away closing, the documents can be sent to either the buyer or the seller via overnight delivery, email attachment, or by fax.
 Funds can be provided by online transfer or by wire.
 Here, the buyer or seller’s attorney or real estate agent act on behalf of the buyer or seller using a power of attorney.
 These situations happen all of the time and most mortgage lenders and closing agents know how to handle these transactions.
 The main issue with a mail away is making sure the party signs the documents correctly, including having the documents properly witnessed and notarized.
+(Please note: To address some of these issues, the Florida legislature passed a law allowing remote online notarizations.
+Remote online notarizations are not right for every closing, so check with your lender and closing agent to see if this procedure is available in lieu of a mail-away closing.)

 2. How Do I Deal With Disclosure Issues About The Property?